Rugby union in Italy: Domestic

-Apart from the two Italian teams competing in the Pro14, European Rugby Champions Cup and European Rugby Challenge Cup, the Top12 is the main competition for rugby union clubs in Italy.
+Apart from the two Italian teams competing in the United Rugby Championship, European Rugby Champions Cup and European Rugby Challenge Cup, the Top12 is the main competition for rugby union clubs in Italy.
 The competition was first contested in 1929, with six clubs.
 It was altered in 2002 to include just the top 10 sides of Italy, and was extended to twelve teams in 2012/13.
 The competition runs from September to May.
 After a home-and-away season, the top four teams play a knock-out competition to decide the championship.
 The winners are awarded the Albo d'Oro trophy.